 The strap of the guitar should be tough enough to last a good long while but should also be comfortable enough to protect your shoulder from the weight of the guitar and arms.

-The best quality material for a guitar strap is leather.
+The perfect quality material for a guitar strap is leather.

 Next is the guitar stand.